 5.5 Need for the Project:

-Mobile devices incorporating IEEE Std 802.11 are an umbiquitous presence on people.
-They can be used to obtain sensitive, personal information on people—where they go, when they go, who they speak to, what data they obtain, etc. The success of IEEE Std 802.11 has created a privacy problem.
-The new privacy fulfillment mechanisms in IEEE Std 802.11 may affect the user experience.
+Mobile devices incorporating IEEE Std 802.11 are umbiquitous, , and this success of IEEE std 802.11 has created privacy concerns.Personal mobile devices have been and currently are being used to obtain sensitive, personal information such as where they go, when they go, to whom they speak to, what information they access , etc. The new privacy fulfillment mechanisms in IEEE Std 802.11 may affect the user experience.

 5.6 Stakeholders for the Standard: